Scottish Health Secretary backs move to pause prescription of puberty blockers

 “Patient safety must always be our priority and it is right that we pause this treatment to allow more research to be carried out.”

-The Equality Network and Scottish Trans said they were concerned the impact the decision could have on transgender young people, who they say were already rarely prescribed the drugs.
+The Equality Network and Scottish Trans said they are concerned about the impact the decision could have on transgender young people, who they said were rarely prescribed the drugs.

-“We’re saddened that this change will result in some young people being unable to access the care they need at all, or having to wait even longer for it,” said Scottish Trans manager Vic Valentine.
+“We’re saddened that this change will result in some young people being unable to access the care they need at all, or having to wait even longer for it,” Scottish Trans manager Vic Valentine said.

 “We want every child or young person to get the individualised care that’s right for them at the time that’s right for them.
 We don’t think this decision will make that possible.”